jonnor/MyEx.AI/doc/braindump.md

 * Allow to have basic interactions with 'the person'
 * Bring up some intimate details from past conversations.
 An edgy statement,picture etc
 * Allow to change the personality of 'the person'.
 Slider
+* Match the ex to a (group of) active people online (Instagram etc), and use their photos with face transfer

 Bring people to informational/howto on personal data management.